2022–23 Maryland Eastern Shore Hawks men's basketball team

 The 2022–23 Maryland Eastern Shore Hawks men's basketball team represented the University of Maryland Eastern Shore in the 2022–23 NCAA Division I men's basketball season.
-The Hawks, led by third-year head coach Jason Crafton, played their home games at the Hytche Athletic Center in Princess Anne, Maryland as members of the Mid-Eastern Athletic Conference.
+The Hawks, led by third-year head coach Jason Crafton, played their home games at the Hytche Athletic Center in Princess Anne, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

+The Hawks finished the season 18–13, 9–5 in MEAC play, to finish tied for third place.
+They defeated Morgan State in the quarterfinals of the MEAC tournament before falling to top-seeded and eventual tournament champions Howard in the semifinals.

 Previous season

-The Hawks finished the 2021–22 season 11–16, 6–8 in MEAC play to finish in a tie for sixth place.
+The Hawks finished the 2021–22 season 11–16, 6–8 in MEAC play, to finish in a tie for sixth place.
 In the quarterfinals of the MEAC tournament, they were defeated by North Carolina Central.
-They were invited to The Basketball Classic, where they would lose to Coastal Carolina in the first round.
+They were invited to The Basketball Classic, where they lost to Coastal Carolina in the first round.